 Have you found yourself a very busy family?
 And not just busy, we are talking about a situation where every member of the family, from parents to the last child, always integrates family life with both work and community life.
 This makes it difficult to fulfill their roles properly in the family.

-These could include taking out the trash, getting groceries from the market, refilling the fuel tanks and even paying the water and light bills.
-So how do you go about this issue?
-One idea is to distribute the works amongst each member of the family, but there’s also the need to monitor this division of labor.
+This may include littering, finding groceries at the market, refilling gas tanks, and even paying for water and lamp bills.
+So what do you do about it?
+Another idea is to spread the word among each family member, but there is also a need to monitor this division of labor.

 Read more on our blog